I love doing DIY projects and I enjoy giving advice to others to help them on their projects.

 - Turn off the circuit breaker the light is on and test that the wires aren’t live.
 Then disconnect the light fixture from the electric wires.
 Note which wire was connected to the hot wire.
 I used a piece of tape for this.

 - Get an extension cord and cut off the female end.
 The length of the cord depends on where you plan to use it.
-Since I use this mainly outside I bought a 9′ outdoor rated cord.
+Since I use this mainly outside I bought a 9-foot outdoor rated cord.

 - Separate the three wires inside then strip the insulation to expose about an inch of each wire.

-Paint the Halloween Chandelier
+Step 2: Paint the Chandelier

 Once the power cord is done, it’s time to start painting.
 I used flat black spray paint.
 Choose whichever color and finish you like.